Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

 \subsection{\textsc{InsDif}}

-For an object associated with multiple class labels, if it is described by only a single instance, the information corresponding to these labels are mixed and thus difficult to learn; if we can transform the single-instance into a set of instances in some proper ways, the mixed information might be detached to some extent and thus less difficult to learn.
-This is the motivation of \textsc{InsDif}.
+For an object associated with multiple class labels, if it is described by only a single instance, the information corresponding to these labels are mixed and thus difficult to learn.
+The basic assumption of \textsc{InsDif} is that the spatial distribution of instances with different labels encodes information helpful for discriminating these labels, and such information will become more explicit by breaking the single-instances into a number of instances each corresponds to one label.

 \textsc{InsDif} is a two-stage algorithm, which is based on \textit{instance differentiation}.
 In the first stage, \textsc{InsDif} transforms each example into a bag of instances, by deriving one instance for each class label, in order to explicitly express the ambiguity of the example in the input space; in the second stage, an MIML learner is utilized to learn from the transformed data set.
-For the consistency with our previous description of the algorithm \cite{Zhang:Zhou2008aaai}, in the current version of \textsc{InsDif} we use a two-level classification strategy, but note that other MIML algorithms such as \textsc{D-MimlSvm} can also be applied.
+For the consistency with our previous description of the algorithm \cite{Zhang:Zhou2007}, in the current version of \textsc{InsDif} we use a two-level classification strategy, but note that other MIML algorithms such as \textsc{D-MimlSvm} can also be applied.